 To prevent the Project reservoirs from infestation of invasive mussels, YCWA shall follow all federal and state laws and regulations.
 According to USGS website, invasive aquatic species, such as zebra mussel, quagga mussel and New Zealand mud snail, are not known to occur in the vicinity of the Project.
-Further, YCWA specifically addresses invasive mussel and other aquatic invasive species in YCWA's Proposed Condition AR5 (Aquatic Invasive Species Management Plan) that provides YCWA's program for preventing aquatic invasive from entering the reservoir (e.g., signage, public education, monitoring, etc.).
+Further, YCWA specifically addresses invasive mussel and other aquatic invasive species in YCWA's proposed Condition AR5, Implement Aquatic Invasive Species Management Plan, which provides YCWA's program for preventing aquatic invasive from entering the reservoir (e.g., signage, public education and monitoring).